HWallace14/kickstarter-analysis/README.md

 #### Results

 Luckily for Louise this chart leaves little room for ambiguity and so we have a very clear time period for her to start her Kickstarter if she wants it to be a success.
+I would recommend starting any time from May-July, but specifically May.

 <img width="311" alt="Outcomes Based On Launch Date Chart" src="https://user-images.githubusercontent.com/105998378/172029300-8859b515-e426-4147-9004-932575c68bdc.png">